syedulfa/HR-_Ananlytics_Dashboard/README.md

-Strategic Analysis of Employee Attrition for Enhanced Retention This repository presents a sophisticated data analysis initiative aimed at elucidating patterns in employee attrition to empower HR leaders with data-driven insights for strategic retention planning.
+Strategic Analysis of Employee Attrition for Enhanced Retention..
+This repository presents a sophisticated data analysis initiative aimed at elucidating patterns in employee attrition to empower HR leaders with data-driven insights for strategic retention planning.
 Project Structure:
 Data Transformation via Power Query: